marlonbarrios/semantic_tensegrities/README.md

 ![Network Visualization - Sequential Flow](public/st2.png)

-A generative installation exploring computational linguistics, semantic relationships, and the concept of semantic tensegrity - how meaning emerges from the structural tension and compression between words, concepts, and relationships.
+A generative installation inspired by concepts of computational linguistics, semantic relationships, and the concept of semantic tensegrity as a speculative theory of meaning that reflects the physics of abstraction - how meaning emerges from the structural tension and compression between words, concepts, and relationships.

 Powered by OpenAI Realtime model (GPT-4o) and OpenAI TTS, designed in p5.js.